cschatz/type-practicer/README.md

-# type-practicer
+# C++ Type Practicer

 A tool for students to practice "parsing" C++ expressions and determining their types.

 The motivation for this comes from my philosophy that a key driver of novices' development of programming skills is their **mental models** of the abstractions represented by the code they are looking at.
-(Quite often, the code they are looking at is code they wrote themselves, and they don't have a correct or consistent mental model of what it expresses or represents.)
+Quite often, the code they are looking at is code they wrote themselves, and they don't have a correct or consistent mental model of what it expresses or represents.

 In a typed language like C++, one aspect of this is being able to look at any expression, typically within an overall